nextbreakpoint/flink-k8s-toolbox/README.md

 ![Custom Resource Definition](/helm/flink-k8s-toolbox-crd/templates/crd.yaml "Custom Resource Definition")

-Do not delete the CRD unless you want to delete all custom resources created.
+Do not delete the CRD unless you want to delete all custom resources depending on it.

-When updating the operator, upgrade the CRD with Helm instead or deleting and reinstalling:
+When updating the operator, upgrade the CRD with Helm instead of deleting and reinstalling:

     helm upgrade flink-k8s-toolbox-crd helm/flink-k8s-toolbox-crd